nvaccess/nvda/projectDocs/testing/automated.md

 To skip pre-commit hooks from triggering, use the `--no-verify` CLI option.
 Example: `git commit -m "message" --no-verify`.

+#### Manually running pre-commit hooks

+You can run pre-commit hooks manually with [`pre commit run`](https://pre-commit.com/#pre-commit-run).

+- You can filter files with `--files` and `--all-files`- You can also compare two revisions:
+`precommit run --from-ref origin/master --to-ref HEAD`

 ### Translatable string checks